 Already tested,soon to beapproved

-Each pair of boots is subjected to the most stringent waterproofing tests.
-All to keep you dry, whether you find yourself out in the rain, jumping in a puddle or with both feet deep in the water.
-A meticulous and demanding verification process, carried out in our workshops
+Each pair of boots is subjected to the most stringent waterproofing tests to keep you dry - whether you’re caught in the rain, jumping in a puddle or with both feet deep in the water.
+Every pair follows a meticulous verification process before leaving our factory.

 A historic patent

-From as early as the Great Discoveries of the 15th century, latex was used in South America to design certain everyday objects that could be almost waterproof.
+From as early as the 15th century, latex has been used in South America to design certain everyday objects to be nearly completely waterproof.

-The vulcanisation process would make it possible to transform rubber so that it could withstand variations in temperature without becoming brittle in cold or sticky in heat.
+The vulcanization process allows us to transform rubber so that it can withstand variations in temperature without becoming brittle in cold or sticky in heat.
 In the 19th century, rubber became widely used to make tyres.
-Hiram Hutchinson, the founder of Aigle, acquired the patent, expressing his belief in the future of rubber shoes.
+Hiram Hutchinson, the founder of Aigle, acquired the patent - a key step in his belief in the future of rubber shoes.